 Early morning my friend and I set out to visit the falls.
-So along with the Raneh falls there are a couple of things you can do.
+So along with the Raneh falls, there are a couple of things you can do.
 The waterfall is within the forest range of Panna.
-And so if you go early, you can opt for nature walks, bird watching, visit Ken Gharial sanctuary and some more.
-You can get a ticket for all that or just to watch the Raneh falls area.
-We skipped nature walk and other stuff as we had a train to catch in some time.
+And so if you go early, you can opt for nature walks, bird watching, visit Ken Gharial sanctuary, and some more.
+You can get a ticket for all that or to watch the Raneh falls area.
+We skipped nature walks and other stuff as we had a train to catch in some time.
 There are also nature guides for you to hire if you wish to.

-But the spotlight is the rocks itself and not the waterfalls.
-The rocks were reflecting the light so much that it was all bright and shining.
+But the spotlight is the rocks and not the waterfalls.
+The stones were reflecting the light so much that it was all bright and shining.
 The first set of rocks were a contrast of black and pink.
 It is surprising to see rocks of the same area in different colors.
-Greenish water from the Ken river had filled up a hole and it must be one of the waterfalls as the flowing water had left a trail on the rock.
+Greenish water from the Ken river had filled up a hole, and it must be one of the waterfalls as the flowing water had left a trail on the rock.

-Once upon a time Deccan plateau was prone to the maximum volcanic eruptions.
-And most of these areas are covered with volcanic basalts.
+Once upon a time, the Deccan plateau was prone to the maximum volcanic eruptions, and so most of these areas are covered with volcanic basalts.
 Basalts are the sudden cooling down of the lava eruptions and giving it unique shapes, sometimes columnar, sometimes cylindrical, and so on.
-Even Ajanta Ellora caves are part of the Deccan Trap too, you can see such rock formations.
+Even Ajanta Ellora caves are part of the Deccan Trap too, and you can see such rock formations.
 The other rock also found at Raneh falls the Granite.

 The canyon is about 30 meters in depth and runs for 5 km.
-You don't have to walk for the entire 5km though.
-It is said that during monsoon the water force is too much that it flows through these walkways and so the place remains closed.
-I feel more than the waterfalls, the rock pattern is what you need to see and that is best done when it is not a monsoon.
+You don't have to walk for the entire 5km, though.
+It is said that during monsoon, the water force is too much that it flows through these walkways, and so the place remains closed.
+I feel more than the waterfalls; the rock pattern is what you need to see, which is best done when it is not a monsoon.

 Also read.
 Erotic sculptures of Khajuraho - Decoding The Sculptures Of Khajuraho

-Further down the river is the Ken Gharial Sanctuary.
+Walking down the river is the Ken Gharial Sanctuary.
 At the confluence of river Ken and Kudra is the conservation center for Gharial.
-The gharial is more like an alligator but an even narrower snout.
-At this place, you can do boating or just sit around and watch Gharial.
+The Gharial is more like an alligator but an even narrower snout.
+At this place, you can go boating or sit around and watch Gharial.

 Stay at Khajuraho and do trip to Raneh falls and Ken Gharial Sanctuary.
-Book your stay at Khajuraho here – Accommodation at Khajuraho